Philippus/elastic4s/README.md

 =========

-Elastic4s is mostly a wrapper around the standard Elasticsearch Java client with the intention of leveraging Scala to create a concise, idiomatic, reactive, type safe DSL to write Elasticsearch queries.
+Elastic4s is mostly a wrapper around the standard Elasticsearch Java client with the intention of leveraging Scala to create a concise, idiomatic, reactive, type safe DSL to write Elasticsearch requests.
 The Java client, which can of course be used directly in Scala, is more verbose due to Java's verbose nature.
 Scala lets us do better.

-Elastic4s's DSL allows you to to construct your queries with syntatic and semantic errors manifested at compile time, and uses standard Scala futures to enable you to easily integrate into your existing asynchronous frameworks.
+Elastic4s's DSL allows you to to construct your requests with syntatic and semantic errors manifested at compile time, and uses standard Scala futures to enable you to easily integrate into your existing asynchronous frameworks.
+The aim of the DSL is that requests are written in an SQL-like way, while staying true to the JSON schema used by the Elasticsearch REST interface.
-Due to its typesafe nature Elastic4s is also a good way to learn the options/commands available for any operation, as your IDE can use the types to show you what methods are available.

 Elastic4s supports Scala collections so you don't have to do tedious conversions from your Scala domain classes into Java collections.
 It also allows you to index documents directly without having to extract and set fields manually - eg from a case class, a JSON document, or a Map (or a custom source).
+Due to its typesafe nature Elastic4s is also a good way to learn the options/commands available for any operation, as your IDE can use the types to show you what methods are available.

 #### Key points